Security camera buying guide

 Once largely disregarded because they were too technical for the average user to set up, wireless security cameras have come a long way.
 Most now come with software that allows you to access photos and videos through your smartphone, as well as a web-connected computer, no matter where you are in the world.
 Setting them up takes just a few minutes and just about anybody can do it.

 One of the benefits of wireless security cameras is that they're generally small and unobtrusive.
-Many connect to your home network so you can place them just about anywhere in the home without having ethernet cable running all over the place.
+Most connect to your home Wi-Fi network, so you can place them just about anywhere in the home without having ethernet cable running all over the place.
 Some even run on batteries, to make them totally wireless – you'll see them marketed as "wire-free" cameras.
+You can move them from room to room on a whim, or even deploy them outside the house if they’re outdoor-capable models.

 But most wireless units will need access to a power point.
 It's generally easier to do this than to have an ethernet point, or a long run of unsightly blue ethernet cable, unless your home is properly wired for ethernet through skirting boards (though relatively few homes are).